 Pickens County Board of Education has entered into a lease for a residence for the Superintendent.
-The full amount of the 6 month lease was paid in June 2013.
-This lease is considered for accounting purposes to be an operating lease.
-Lease expenditures for the year ended June 30, 2013, for governmental funds amounted to \$10,500.00.
+The full amount of the 12 month lease was paid in two payments in January 2014 and June 2014.
+Lease expenditures for the year ended June 30, 2014, for governmental funds amounted to \$21,000.00.